Upcoming events

 Kate Ekama and Eva Marie Lehner – Slavery and Dis/Ability: Case Studies from the Cape Colony.

-Britt van Duijvenvoorde – Contested Enslaveability in seventeenth and eighteenth century Arakan, Coromandel and Malabar.Aparijita Das – Unsmooth Sailing in Swalley: The VOC’s Hydrographies of Local Waterscapes in the Indian Ocean World.
+Britt van Duijvenvoorde – Mobilizing against mobilization: resistance against commercial enslavement in Arakan, Coromandel, and Malabar.Aparijita Das – Unsmooth Sailing in Swalley: The VOC’s Hydrographies of Local Waterscapes in the Indian Ocean World.

 Anna Bruins – No (Hu)man is an Island: The Construction of Nature in Sources from Dutch Mauritius (1598-1710).